longdelu/owner_rtos/README.md

 # owner_rtos
-this is my rtos repository
+Hello everyone! this is my rtos repository